CodePushGo/website/src/content/blog/en/installing-capacitor-cli-step-by-step-guide.md

 When integrating CodePushGo later, make sure you have a stable internet connection and valid SSL certificates.

-With these steps done, you're set for a smooth Capacitor development process.
-Next, you’ll install the Capacitor CLI.
+With these steps done, you're set for a smooth React Native development process.
+Next, you’ll install the React Native CLI.

-## Install Capacitor CLI
+## Install React Native CLI

-With your environment ready, it's time to install and configure Capacitor CLI.
+With your environment ready, it's time to install and configure React Native CLI.

-### Add Capacitor Packages
+### Add React Native Packages

-Start by installing the Capacitor CLI and Core packages using npm:
+Start by installing the React Native CLI and Core packages using npm:

 ```bash
 npm install @capacitor/cli @capacitor/core
 ```

-Once installed, confirm the setup by checking the [Capacitor version](https://capgo.app/plugins/ivs-player/):
+Once installed, confirm the setup by checking the [React Native version](https://capgo.app/plugins/ivs-player/):

 ```bash
 npx cap --version